 These are just a few of the questions that you should ask yourself.
 For a more detailed Goal Plan, refer to the Goal Planning Worksheet that I’ve created for you to help you when planning your goals and objectives for your event.

 Develop Your Event Strategy

 Need a resource to help you with event goal-setting?
-Check out my Goal Planning Worksheet to help you get started in tracking your goals and objectives for your event.
+Check out my Goal Planning Worksheet to help you get started with event objectives and goals examples, plus other tips for planning for your event.

 If you’ve ever said, “Woohoo it’s Friday! – Oh wait, I work in events.”
 You need this newsletter.